 11. JUDGING: GBA sanctioning allows for blind judging only.
 Entries will be submitted only in the 9” x 9” container provided by the contest organizer with no garnish or decorating of any kind.
 Only the entry to be judged is allowed in the container.
 Marking of any kind will disqualify the entry.
 Each entry will be judged on APPEARANCE, TENDERNESS, TASTE and OVERALL IMPRESSION.
 Meat may be sauced or unsauced.

-12. SCORING: Each entry will be scored by five ( 5 ) GBA certified judges in the areas of APPEARANCE,TENDERNESS, TASTE and OVERALL IMPRESSION.
+12. SCORING: Each entry will be scored by six ( 6 ) GBA certified judges in the areas of APPEARANCE,TENDERNESS, TASTE and OVERALL IMPRESSION.
+The judge with lowest, weighted total score is dropped.
 Scoring for Appearance, Tenderness and Taste range from a low of seven ( 7 ) to a high of ten ( 10 ).
-The scoring for Overall Impression ranges from 9.0 to 10.0 in 0.1 increments.
+The scoring for Overall Impression ranges from 9.1 to 10.0 in 0.1 increments.
 Using a weighted average, the maximum score for a category is 600 points.